Unit 3: Calculus | Class 12 Applied Maths | Boundless Maths

 To recover total cost from MC, integrate it and use the given boundary condition to find the constant of integration.

 Consumer Surplus \(= \displaystyle\int_0^{x_0} D(x)\,dx - p_0 x_0\), where \(D(x)\) is the demand function, \(x_0\) is the equilibrium quantity, and \(p_0\) is the equilibrium price.
-It represents the total benefit consumers gain by paying the market price rather than the maximum they were individually willing to pay.
+It represents the total benefit consumers gain by paying the market price rather than what they were individually willing to pay.

 Order = the highest derivative present in the equation.